-This policy is applicable to all Group companies, and to all of its officers, directors, employees and contracted personnel, wherever located (each a “Group Representative” and collectively “Group Representatives”).
+This policy is applicable to all Group companies, and to all of their officers, directors, employees and contracted personnel, wherever located (each a “Group Representative” and collectively “Group Representatives”).

 The Group further requires all third parties (wherever located) with whom it or a Group company transacts to confirm that they are aware of the importance that the Group places on Sanctions compliance, that they are aware of this policy, and that they have a compliance culture.
 In furtherance of this objective, the Group is committed to communicating this policy to all agents, suppliers, contractors, sub-contractors and others who work for or on its behalf (“Agents”) and to all distributors and any other new and existing business partners (“Business Partners”), and to ensuring all of its dealings with Agents and Business Partners (and their respective subsidiaries) are Sanctions compliant.

-Employees of any company within the Group are expected to abide by this policy (or further amended versions in place from time to time).
-This policy does not form part of any employee’s contract of employment and we may amend it at any time.
+Employees and contracted staff of any company within the Group are expected to abide by this policy (or further amended versions in place from time to time).
+This policy does not form part of any employee’s contract of employment or other contract to provide services, and we may amend it at any time.